JanGorman/jersey-passbook/README.md

 ## Setup

-The database schema is includeded. jersey-passbook makes use of [Liquibase](http://www.liquibase.org/ "Liquibase") for versioning the database.
+The database schema is included. jersey-passbook makes use of [Liquibase](http://www.liquibase.org/ "Liquibase") for versioning the database.
 Further information how this integrates with Dropwizard can be found [here](http://dropwizard.codahale.com/manual/migrations/ "Dropwizard Migrations").

 First, setup the table: